 The news of his proposal was quickly followed by that of her arrest and pending trial.
 I knew it would be fair as Blackwell is always a stickler for the law in public.
 Out of sight he is to be feared.
 I do hope you have kept him as Chancellor.

 I doubt anybody believed the story of your demise in an accidental fire that Rigmor just happened to escape from.
 How could a man who defeated Alduin and was Dragonborn and Arch Mage die in a simple fire?
 I knew you had been to Oblivion and back so was doubly sceptical of Morag’s claim.

 I was about to insert some of my ‘spies’ into the staff of Roscrea prison to protect Rigmor when news arrived of the massacre that occurred there.
 Casius’ shipmates filled in the blanks a few days later and provided information about the collusion.

 Yngol and I corresponded quickly knowing that Rigmor and you would need help with Bruma.

 I must commend you for your restraint in all of this.
 You could have easily escalated this war into something far more widespread.
 You trusted in those who helped you and Rigmor with the New Order and it was obvious you were trying to drag as few people into the conflict as possible.
 How you resolved the Skyrim Civil War was evidence of your thoughts on martial conflict.
-If the Elder Council had taken more notice they would have realised you and Rigmor would never march an army into Solitude to the detriment of the local population.
+If the Elder Council had taken more notice they would have realised you and Rigmor would never march an army into the Imperial City to the detriment of the local population.
 Sethius knew this and so hid behind his shield of civilians.